16 Best Things To Do In Kuala Lumpur | Travel Guide

 Some malls in Kuala Lumpur I recommend you visit:

-Berjaya Times Square – Over 1,000 shops & restaurants.
-Features musical stairs and a theme park with an indoor rollercoaster!!
+• Berjaya Times Square – Over 1,000 shops & restaurants.
+Features musical stairs and a theme park with an indoor rollercoaster, something fun for kids to do in Kuala Lumpur

 Kuala Lumpur is a compact city, I would recommend 3 days.
 This will allow you to see all the top attractions and experience the culture.